College Bowl: Television

 Though a pilot was shot in the spring of 1955, the game did not move to television until 1959.
 As G.E.
 College Bowl with General Electric as the primary sponsor, the show ran on CBS from 1959 to 1963, and moved back to NBC from 1963 to 1970.
 Allen Ludden was the original host, but left to do Password full-time in 1962.
 Robert Earle was the moderator for the rest of the run.
 The norm developed in the Ludden-Earle era of undefeated teams retiring after winning five games.
 Each winning team earned $1,500 in scholarship grants from General Electric with runner-up teams receiving $500.
 A team's fifth victory awarded $3,000 from General Electric plus $1,500 from Gimbels department stores for a grand total of $10,500.
 On April 16, 1967, Seventeen magazine matched GE's payouts so that each victory won $3,000 and runners-up earned $1,000.
 The payouts from Gimbel's department stores remained the same so that five-time champions retired with a grand total of $19,500.

 Colgate University was the first team to win five consecutive contests and become "retired undefeated champions," defeating New York University in Colgate's first appearance in April 1960 when NYU was going for its fifth win.
 Rutgers was the second college to win five contests and be retired.
 Colgate later defeated Rutgers in a special one-time playoff contest to become the only six-time winner in a "five-win-limit" competition.
 An upset occurred in 1961, when the small liberal arts colleges of Hobart and William Smith in Geneva, New York, defeated Baylor University to become the third college to retire undefeated.
 Pomona College began its five-game G.E.
 College Bowl winning streak on October 15, 1961, by first defeating Texas Christian University followed by the University of Washington, Hood College, Amherst College, and Washington and Lee University.
 In another surprise, Lafayette College retired undefeated in fall 1962 after beating the University of California, Berkeley for its fifth victory, a David and Goliath event.
 Ohio Wesleyan University retired undefeated easily beating Bard, Marymount, UCLA, Michigan Tech, and Alfred.
-Another upset occurred in 1966 when the all-female Agnes Scott College from Georgia defeated an all-male team from Princeton University.
+Lawrence University went undefeated in 1964-1965, Another upset occurred in 1966 when the all-female Agnes Scott College from Georgia defeated an all-male team from Princeton University.

 The show licensed and spun off three other academic competitions in the U.S.: